mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ### First try: Lenkeng HDMI over IP extender

-My first attempt was to use the [Lenkeng LKV373A HDMI extender](https://amzn.to/3cxrYfI).
-Daniel Kučera (aka [danman](https://blog.danman.eu/)) did an excellent job [reverse engineering](https://blog.danman.eu/new-version-of-lenkeng-hdmi-over-ip-extender-lkv373a/) this device and even [contributed a patch](https://ffmpeg.org/pipermail/ffmpeg-devel/2017-May/211607.html) to allow ffmpeg to capture output from this device.
+My first attempt at video capture was to use the [Lenkeng LKV373A HDMI extender](https://amzn.to/3cxrYfI).
+Daniel Kučera (aka [danman](https://blog.danman.eu/)) did an excellent job [reverse engineering](https://blog.danman.eu/new-version-of-lenkeng-hdmi-over-ip-extender-lkv373a/) this device.
 It was available from Chinese merchants on eBay for around $40, so it seemed like my best option.

 {{<img src="lkv373a.jpg" alt="Photo of Lenkeng LKV373A HDMI extender" caption="The [Lenkeng LKV373A HDMI extender](https://amzn.to/3cxrYfI) was my first attempt at HDMI video capture." maxWidth="600px">}}